dnlnln/sql-server-samples/samples/databases/wide-world-importers/documentation/wwi-olap-installation.md

 ## Configuration

+[Applies to SQL Server 2016 (and later) Developer/Evaluation/Enterprise Edition]

 The sample database can make use of PolyBase to query files in Hadoop or Azure blob storage.
 However, that feature is not installed by default with SQL Server - you need to select it during SQL Server setup.
 Therefore, a post-installation step is required.

 1. In SQL Server Management Studio, connect to the WideWorldImportersDW database and open a new query window.